eugeniozoni/My_website/content/authors/admin/_index.md

 #- Visitors
 ---

-I am a postdoctoral researcher at the [**Urology Research Laboratory**](https://www.urogenus-research.org/), Department for BioMedical Research, University of Bern.
+I am a Junior Group Leader at the [**Urology Research Laboratory**](https://www.urogenus-research.org/), Department for BioMedical Research, University of Bern.
 My research interests include cancer biology, metabolomics and data analysis and visualization.

 Beside research, I like to fix things and set-up small mechanical projects to maintain my car and motorcycle.
 I also like to work on home improvement to refurbish and maximize spaces in our tiny apartment.